audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 original strong password.
 Apply your third (and final) password to this key
 with: `gpg --edit-key 7EC9E024 passwd`

-## Step: Move Daily-use Credentials
+## Step 13: Move Daily-use Credentials

 At this point, on your Tails installation you have your master credentials.
 We now need to get your daily-use credentials on your second USB stick so that you